 If you wish to address Council outside of the Public Comment Period, you may submit a written request to the President of Council.
 Submit your request no later than Friday prior to the scheduled city Council meeting at which you would like to speak.
 Specify the topic you want to discuss.
 The Council President will consider your request and either instruct the Clerk of Council to notify you of your appointed time to address council or refer you to your ward councilperson or the appropriate committee for action.

 How Can I Voice My Opinion at a Committee Meeting?

 Unless you are speaking at a public hearing, you will need to contact the committee chairperson prior to that particular committee meeting and request to speak.
 Committees meet on Monday afternoons.
 Check the committee meeting schedule weekly to see which committees are meeting and when.

 How Can I Participate in a Public Hearing?

 Notices of open comment public hearings are published on this website under "Notices" at least 15 days prior to the meeting.
 If the Ordinance is a Conditional Use (Zoning measure), a notice is also mailed to the owners and residents of property within, contiguous to, and directly across the street from the property involved in the Ordinance (per Charter Section 34) and published in the Akron Beacon Journal.
-You can present an argument for or against the proposed legislation during the committee meeting in which that legislation is being discussed and during the regular council meeting.
+You can present an argument for or against the proposed legislation during the committee meeting in which that legislation is being discussed and during the regular Council meeting.
 You may speak only about the legislation being considered.
-Other comments can be made during the Public Speaking period of council.
+Other comments can be made during the Public Comment Period of Council.
 When you speak: